ptrace — process trace

 siginfo

-structures, the si_code
+structures, the si_code field includes

-information (__SI_CHLD
+information (__SI_CHLD,

-, etc.) that
+__SI_FAULT, etc.) that

 are not otherwise exposed to user space.

-struct ptrace_peeksiginfo_args { u64 off
+struct ptrace_peeksiginfo_args { u64 off;

-to start copying signals */u32 flags
+to start copying signals */u32 flags;s32 nr;};

-Currently, there is only one flag, PTRACE_PEEKSIGINFO_SHARED
+Currently, there is only one flag, PTRACE_PEEKSIGINFO_SHARED, for

 dumping signals from the process-wide signal queue.
 If